-- 2.16 To be granted a licence a Riding Establishment must meet all the minimum standards outlined in the DEFRA Guidance notes for Hiring out Horses 2018. - 2.17 Provisional licences as provided for in the Riding Establishment Acts no longer apply in England. - 2.18 The Regulations provide for differing licence lengths up to three years and a star rating award depending on the standards met by the Riding Establishment. - 2.19 The length of licence and star rating are determined by the local authority. - 2.20 The local authority is required to address the following questions based on the inspection and on records of past compliance, to determine the length of licence and star rating:
+- 2.16 To be granted a licence, a riding establishment must meet all the minimum standards outlined in the Hiring out horses licensing: statutory guidance for local authorities issued by DEFRA. - 2.17 Provisional licences as provided for in the Acts no longer apply in England. - 2.18 The Regulations provide for differing licence lengths up to three years and a star rating award depending on the standards met by the riding establishment. - 2.19 The length of licence and star rating are determined by the local authority. - 2.20 The local authority is required to address the following questions based on the inspection and on records of past compliance, to determine the length of licence and star rating: - a.
+Does the business meet the minimum standards?

-- a.
-Does the business meet the minimum standards? - b.
+- b.
 Does the business meet the higher standards? - c.
-Is the business low or high risk? - 2.21 An existing Riding Establishment with minor failings of a predominantly administrative nature and not compromising animal welfare can be awarded a one star one year licence where appropriate. - 2.22 A new Riding Establishment must meet all the minimum standards as they will have no compliance history with the Local Authority and must therefore be classed as high risk and will be awarded a two star one year licence or if they meet the higher standards a four star two year licence. - 2.23 Riding Establishments are encouraged to meet the higher standards.
-The DEFRA Guidance outlines two levels of higher standards - required and optional.
-These are listed in Annex A of this document. - 2.24 To qualify as meeting the higher standards the Riding Establishment must achieve all the required standards and a minimum of 50% of the optional higher standards. - 2.25 A Riding Establishment which meets the higher standards and is classified as low risk can obtain a 5-star, 3-year licence. - 2.26 A Riding Estabishment can appeal its star rating and request a reinspection. - 2.27 Further information on the length of licence and star ratings is available in the Regulations Procedural guidance notes for local authorities (October 2018), which can be accessed here: https://www.gov.uk/government/publications/animal-activities-licensing-guidance-for-local-authorities. - 2.28 Where a listed veterinary surgeon is undertaking the inspection alone, they must ensure they are able to provide the local authority with the requisite information relating to higher standards.
+Is the business low or high risk? - 2.21 An existing riding establishment with minor failings of a predominantly administrative nature and not compromising animal welfare can be awarded a one star one year licence where appropriate. - 2.22 A new riding establishment must meet all the minimum standards as it will have no compliance history with the local authority and must therefore be classed as high risk and will be awarded a two-star one year licence or if it meets the higher standards a four-star two-year licence. - 2.23 Riding establishments are encouraged to meet the higher standards set out in the Hiring out horses licensing: statutory guidance for local authorities.
+This guidance outlines two levels of higher standards required and optional.
+These are listed in Annex A of these guidelines. - 2.24 To qualify as meeting the higher standards the riding establishment must achieve all the required standards and a minimum of 50% of the optional higher standards. - 2.25 A riding establishment which meets the higher standards and is classified as low risk can obtain a five-star, three-year licence. - 2.26 A riding establishment can appeal its star rating and request a reinspection. - 2.27 Further information on the length of licence and star ratings is available in DEFRA's statutory guidance on the animal activity licensing process, last updated in May 2025. - 2.28 Where a listed veterinary surgeon is undertaking the inspection alone, they must ensure they are able to provide the local authority with the requisite information relating to higher standards.